cindyli-13/3D-Surface-Plotter/README.md

 # 3D Surface Plotter

-A 3D surface plotting program built with OpenGL for visualizing two-variable mathematical functions.
+A 3D surface plotting program built with OpenGL for visualizing multivariable mathematical functions.

 Currently a work in progress.